etipton/etipton.github.io/_posts/2014-02-28-ios-modals.markdown

 ### <a name="dismissing-the-modal"></a>Dismissing the Modal
 ------------

-There are at least a couple of ways to dismiss the modal, one involving an unwind segue, and my personal preference, which is simply to call a method from a button action.
+There are a couple of ways to dismiss the modal, one involving an unwind segue, and my personal preference, which is simply to call a method from a button action.
 Either way requires adding some code.
 The first answer in this [StackOverflow post](http://stackoverflow.com/questions/12561735/what-are-unwind-segues-for-and-how-to-use-them) describes unwind segues really well so I won't go into that.
 Here's how to do it the way I prefer: